 High Plains PIC offers one-year, full-time doctoral internships beginning and ending in August each year.
-The expected start date for the 2018-2019 cohort will be August 6, 2018.
-The Consortium is comprised of five agencies located in rural Colorado and Nebraska and provides a range of clinical and didactic experiences that represents the necessary depth and breadth required for future professional practice within rural school and clinical settings.
+The expected start date for the 2019-2020 cohort will be August 5, 2019.
+The Consortium is comprised of four agencies located in Northern Colorado and Nebraska and provides a range of clinical and didactic experiences that represents the necessary depth and breadth required for future professional practice within rural school and clinical settings.
 Interns have a primary placement at one site with the possibility of completing other training experiences at other sites within the consortium or with community partners.
 Across training sites, interns are expected to complete 2000 hours of training during the internship year.
 Interns are expected to have at least 25% spent in face-to-face direct service delivery with a focus on evidence-based practice.
 Interns are also expected to achieve the APA Profession-Wide Competencies, as stated below, and to abide by the APA Code of Ethics, the requirements of the High Plains PIC training program, and the policies and procedures of their training sites.

 High Plains PIC offers interns a unique opportunity to advance their clinical training in rural and frontier settings, areas in which behavioral healthcare is often in short supply.
 Interns are afforded rich clinical experiences that highlight the specific demands and shared experiences within these small communities, as well as identify and creatively address the common barriers inherent in rural health.
 As providers, interns participate in High Plains PIC’s goal to expand the capacity of underserved rural communities to address behavioral healthcare needs through integrated services.
 Furthermore, all training experiences are provided within the context of a developmental perspective and trauma-informed care.